 Schedule Substance/Quantity Penalty Substance/Quantity Penalty II Cocaine 500-4999 grams mixture First Offense: Not less than 5 yrs. and not more than 40 Cocaine 5 kilograms or more mixture First Offense: Not less than 10 yrs. and not more II Cocaine Base 28-279 grams mixture yrs.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 Cocaine Base 280 grams or more mixture than life.
 If death or serious bodily injury, not less than 20 yrs. or more than life.
 II Fentanyl 40-399 grams mixture Fine of not more than \$5 million if an individual, \$25 Fentanyl 400 grams or more mixture Fine of not more than \$10 million if an individual, \$50 Ι Fentanyl Analogue 10-99 grams mixture million if not an individual.
-Second Offense: Not less Fentanyl Analogue 100 grams or more mixture million if not an individual.
-Second Offense: Not less I Heroin 100-999 grams mixture than 10 yrs. and not more than life.
-If death or serious Heroin 1 kilogram or more mixture than 20 yrs., and not more than life.
+Fentanyl Analogue 100 grams or more mixture million if not an individual.
+I Heroin 100-999 grams mixture Second Offense: Not less than 10 yrs. and not more than life.
+If death or serious Heroin 1 kilogram or more mixture Second Offense: Not less than 20 yrs., and not more than life.
 If death or serious I LSD 1-9 grams mixture bodily injury, life imprisonment.
 Fine of not LSD 10 grams or more mixture bodily injury, life imprisonment.
-Fine of not II Methamphetamine 5-49 grams pure or 50-499 grams mixture imprisonment.
-Fine of not - more than \$8 million if an individual, \$50 million if not an individual.
+Fine of not II Methamphetamine 5-49 grams pure or 50-499 grams mixture more than \$8 million if an individual, \$50 million if not an individual.
 Methamphetamine 50 grams or more pure or 500 grams or more mixture more than \$20 million if an individual, \$75 million if not an individual.
 2 or More Prior Offenses: II PCP 10-99 grams pure or 100-999 grams mixture PCP 100 grams or more pure or 1 kilogram or more mixture Life imprisonment.
 Fine of not more than \$20 million if an individual, \$75 million if not an individual.
-Substance Any Amou e/Quantity ht Of Other Schedule I & II Penalty Drugs or more than life.
-Fine \$1 milli 20 yrs.
-If death or serious bodil ion if an individual, \$5 million if r not an individual.
-Any Drug F Hydroxybu Product Containing Gamma an 30 yrs.
-If death or serious bo if an individual, \$10 million if no , , oam (Schedule Any Amou Drugs nt Of Other Schedule III 10 yrs.
-If death or serious bodily 000 if an individual, \$2.5 million an 20 yrs.
-If death or serious in f an individual, \$5 million if not a Any Amount Of Other Schedule IV Drugs (other than one gram or more of Flunitrazepam) First Offense: Not more than 5 yrs.
-Fine not more than \$250,000 if an individual,\$1 million if not an individual.
+Substance Any Amou e/Quantity ht Of Other Schedule I & II Penalty Drugs 20 yrs.
+If death or serious bodil on if an individual, \$5 million if r Any Drug F Hydroxybu Product Containing Gamma Second Offense: Not more than 30 yrs.
+If death or serious bodily injury, life imprisonment.
+Fine \$2 million if an individual, \$10 million if not an individual. , , oam (Schedule Any Amou Drugs nt Of Other Schedule III 10 yrs.
+If death or serious bodily 000 if an individual, \$2.5 million nan 20 yrs.
+If death or serious injury, not more than 30 yrs. if an individual, \$5 million if not an individual.
+Any Amount Of Other Schedule IV Drugs (other than one gram or more of Flunitrazepam) First Offense: Not more than 5 yrs.
+Fine not more than \$250,000 if an individual.
 Second Offense: Not more than 10 yrs.
-Fine not more than \$500,000 if an individual, \$2 million if other than an individual. lai.
-Any Amou nt Of All Schedule V Drugs 1 yr.
+Fine not more than \$500,000 if an individual, \$2 million if other than an individual.
+Any Amou nt Of All Schedule V Drugs First Offense: Not more than not an individual.
+1 yr.
 Fine not more than \$100,0 000 if an individual, \$250,000 if